sourcegraph/handbook/content/departments/engineering/product/process/user_research/user_research_candidates_from_data.md

 ## Process

-If you have a segment of users you'd like to reach out to (most commonly on Amplitude, where we have all emails hidden), please follow the guidelines on [how to work with the BizOps/Data & Analytics team](../../../../bizops/index.md#how-to-work-with-us).
+If you have a segment of users you'd like to reach out to (most commonly on Amplitude, where we have all emails hidden), please follow the guidelines on [how to work with the Data & Analytics team](../../../../data-ananlytics/index.md).